LabO8/nestjs-s3/site/docs/buckets.md

 ### Listing buckets

-If we want to get all our existing buckets, we can call the `list` method.
+We can call the `list` method if we want to get all our existing buckets.

 ```typescript
 const result = await this.bucketService.list();